lunazagor/decanOpy/README.md

 # decanOpy

-decanOpy is an AstroPy-powered code which generates celestial coordinates of a given Egyptian decan in 4-minute intervals for a given year BCE.
+decanOpy is an AstroPy-powered code that generates celestial coordinates of a given Egyptian decan in 4-minute intervals for a given year BCE.

 ## Install